General information on ranking

 Alumni Outcomes

 The Alumni Outcomes Index looks at the schools associated with over 50,000 CEOs, executives and board members at the biggest companies in the world including Apple, Amazon, UBS, IBM, Microsoft, JPMorgan Chase, ExxonMobil, AT&T, PepsiCo.
-This year some of the most successful entrepreneurs were also included using the CrunchBase Database.
-QS collects information from publicly available sources and validates.
+Schools do not directly provide QS information on their alumni.
+QS collects it from publicly available sources and validates.
+Schools can suggest to the QS Intelligence Unit possible lists of successful companies/alumni in order to enhance the quality of the survey.

 RETURN ON INVESTMENT (20%)